rithvika7495/Probability-and-Statistics-with-R/README.md

 ## Exercises
 This repository also includes exercises covering the following topics:

-Probability theory
+1. Probability theory

-Descriptive statistics
+2. Descriptive statistics

-Inferential statistics
+3. Inferential statistics

-Hypothesis testing
+4. Hypothesis testing

-Regression analysis
+5. Regression analysis

-Time series analysis

 ## Installation
 To run the R code in this repository, you will need to have R and RStudio installed on your computer.
 You can download the latest versions of R and RStudio from their official websites.

 You will also need to install the following R packages:

-tidyverse
+1. tidyverse

-ggplot2
+2. ggplot2

-dplyr
+3. dplyr

-readr
+4. readr

-reshape2

-caret
+5. caret

-forecast

 You can install these packages by running the following command in your R console: